The groups for the men's Olympic Football Tournament have been drawn in Zurich, Switzerland. Find out all the details below...

 Group A: Japan, South Africa, Mexico, France.

 Group B: New Zealand, Korea Republic, Honduras, Romania.

 Group D: Brazil, Germany, Côte d'Ivoire, Saudi Arabia.

 The men’s Olympic football tournament (OFT) of the Tokyo 2020 Games will take place from 22 July to 7 August 2021 across six Japanese cities.
 Always among the most popular of the team competitions in the Summer Games, the men’s OFT is made up of youth teams – with each participating country allowed to supplement their squad with three overage players.

 Some of the world’s brightest-shining stars have taken to the football stages of the Olympic Games, including recent gold-medal winners Lionel Messi and Neymar.
 Join Tokyo2020 for a look back – and ahead – at the men’s Olympic football tournament.

-With the Olympic Games in 2021 just around the corner, Tokyo 2020 takes a look back at some of the best goals scored at the men's Olympic football tournaments.
+With the Olympic Games in 2021 about to begin, Tokyo 2020 takes a look back at some of the best goals scored at the men's Olympic football tournaments.